 Welcome to Cooper's CaringBridge site.
 I've created it to keep friends and family updated.
-If you want to keep track of Cooper's journey, register on this site, set the notifications to get an email on journal updates, and then it will send you an email every time we have an update!
+If you want to keep track of Cooper's journey, register on this site, set the notifications to get an email on journal updates, and then it will send you an email every time we update.
 This site makes it easy to get our information to you, but please don't feel like I don't have the time and energy for you.
 Sign the guestbook here, or drop me an email, text or phone call.
 It helps keep me grounded. :-)

 Cooper was diagnosed with Morquio Syndrome, type A (mucopolysaccharidosis (MPS), type IV A) on 30 Jan, 2014.
 He was 16 months old at the time of diagnosis, and besides a bump on his back, you wouldn't know anything was wrong with the curious, ornery, quick to laugh, babbling toddler.